liubovkyry/DAX/CALCULATE_Advanced/REMOVEFILTERS.md

 However, remove filters can only be used as a calculate modifier and not as a table function like ALL

 can.

+And it's really beneficial for other inputs like computing the percent of profit.

+And honestly, that's really one of the main reasons that I use remove filters or tend to it's when

+I want it to serve as an input to another measure to calculate the percent of total.